make-all/tuya-local/README.md

 the entity as a suffix (eg `climate`, `humidifier`, `lock_child_lock`) Setting them to True will expose the entity in Home Assistant.

+## Offline operation gotchas

+Many Tuya devices will stop responding if unable to connect to the Tuya servers for an extended period.
+Reportedly, some devices act better offline if DNS as well as TCP connections is blocked.

 ## Heater gotchas

 Goldair GPPH heaters have individual target temperatures for their